 What to expect from this tutorial

 This course will not teach you how to build a database from scratch.
 It is designed for people who plan to use a pre-existing database, most likely in the workplace.

 The course begins with a basic introduction to Access.
-You will become familiar with the structure of an Access database and learn how to navigate around various windows and objects contained in it.
+You will become familiar with the structure of an Access database and learn how to navigate various windows and objects contained in it.
 As the course goes on, you will learn how to enter information in a variety of ways.
 You will also learn how to sort, retrieve, and analyze that information by running queries.
 After you understand how to use your database, you’ll be introduced to tools that let you modify its structure and appearance.

 By the end of this course, you will be able to use a database with confidence.
 You should also be able to alter it to best suit your needs.

 Is this tutorial right for you?

 If you’ve read the description and believe this course fits your needs, go ahead and jump in.
-As mentioned, this course is primarily designed to teach people how to use an existing database, but no matter what your eventual goal is, this course can provide you a solid foundation to start with.
+As mentioned, this course is primarily designed to teach people how to use an existing database, but no matter what your eventual goal is this course can provide you with a solid foundation.